MICHIGAN CODE-COMPLIANCE SERVICE

-LED exit signs draw a fraction of the power of old incandescent or fluorescent units and last for decades — cutting energy cost and the constant lamp swaps that eat maintenance hours.
+LED exit signs draw a fraction of the power of old incandescent or fluorescent units and last for decades — cutting energy cost and the constant lamp swaps.

 What we cover